ChenyiZhou-001/ECE364-ZJUI-Spring2025/README.md

 ## 📦 Submission Checklist

-1. `main.py`: Notebook file that includes model training, evaluation, and prediction
+1. `main.ipynb`: Notebook file that includes model training, evaluation, and prediction
 2. `model.pth`: Trained model weights file
 3. `requirements.txt`: List of used packages
 4. `prediction.csv`: Prediction file as specified in the task